MicrosoftDocs/memdocs/sccm/core/understand/which-branch-should-i-use.md

 - Can interoperate with Microsoft Intune and other cloud-based services and infrastructure.
 - Supports [migration of data](/sccm/core/migration/migrate-data-between-hierarchies) to and from other Configuration Manager installations.
 - Supports upgrade from previous versions of Configuration Manager.
-- Supports install as an evaluation installation, from which you can later upgrade to a fully licensed installation.
+- Supports install as an evaluation edition, from which you can later upgrade to a fully licensed installation.

 The initial release of the Current Branch was version 1511.
 Subsequent updates include versions 1602, 1606, and so on.
 Each version remains in support for one year, and Microsoft recommends you update to the newest version soon after its release.
 You can wait up to one year before updating to a newer version, and you can also skip an update to install the newest version available.
 Because each version is cumulative, if you skip over an update and install the newest version, you will still get access to all features and improvements from previous versions.